chef/chef-web-docs/chef_master/source/windows.rst

 * Nodes
 * Cookbooks and recipes
-* Roles
-* Stores of JSON data (data bags), including encrypted data
-* Environments
-* Cloud resources, including provisioning
+* Roles, Environments, and Data Bags
+* Resources within various cloud environments
-* The installation of the chef-client on management workstations
+* The installation of the chef-client onto nodes
 * Searching of indexed data on the Chef server

 .. end_tag